shahramyalameha/burai/docs/source/usage/materialsAPI.rst

 You can get crystal structure through `Materials API <https://materialsproject.org/>`_ .

+|
-The element symbol and chemical formulas ware entered in the Materials API bar, then this system search the crystal structure which has entered the element.
+Your enter the element symbol and chemical formulas in the Materials API bar to search.

+|
 If you want to search the Fe-Cr system, you should enter "Fe Cr" or "Fe-Cr" in the Materials API bar as indicated in the following figure.